Grill grates can become rusty if not taken care of. This rust looks terrible & also leaves a bad taste in your food.

-To stop grill grates from rusting is important because grill rust doesn’t look or taste very good, and it’s certainly not ideal.
 It’s easy to clean rusted barbecue grates.
 The easiest techniques rely on non-toxic home materials that you presumably already have in your cupboards or refrigerator.
-However, the best strategy is to prevent grill grates from rusting.
+However, the best strategy is to stop grill grates from rusting.

 Take a look at these ideas on how to keep grill grates from rusting.